415V – Fewer Parts and Pieces

-Within enterprise data centers, power used for operating, lighting, running IT loads, and cooling is the largest component of operational expense (OPEX) of the facility.
+Within enterprise data centers, power is used for operating the facility, lighting, running IT loads, and cooling.
+It is the largest component of the operational expense (OPEX) of the facility.
 Numerous papers and articles have been published by The Green Grid, The Uptime Institute, PG&E, Lawrence Berkeley National Laboratories (LBNL), and others discussing ways to measure, monitor, and increase efficiencies.
 The Servertech white paper — affectionately dubbed ‘STI-100-008’ — discusses various approaches to reducing power consumption and increasing end-to-end efficiency in the data center by bringing 415 VAC power to the IT cabinet/rack level.

 With power densities continuing to rise, more efficient solutions continue to be explored — especially as power cost increases and power availability decreases.
 The power path from the building entrance to the IT load contains several transformations and conversions, and with each, there is a loss of power.
 By operating at a higher voltage, you can improve efficiency and reduce electrical costs by avoiding unnecessary step-downs.
 Seems reasonable, right?

 Eliminating transformations and increasing efficiency provides ongoing operating-cost savings, and in turn, reduces the number of electrical devices in your design.
 Fewer parts and pieces equate to increased savings both today and tomorrow.
 For me, the white paper can be summarized by the following diagram: